scPRINT use case on BPH¶

 🎴 YOU NEED TO FIRST HAVE A POPULATED LAMINDB INSTANCE (see README) 🎴¶

-# ! lamin load [MY_INSTANCE]
+# ! lamin connect [MY_INSTANCE]

 from huggingface_hub import hf_hub_download